The Rod of Seven Parts: Rod of Seven Parts

 The Rod of Seven Parts artifact first appeared in the 1976 TSR (Gygax & Blume) publication Eldritch Wizardry.
 It was the centerpiece of a story concerning a long-ago "great war" between characters known as Wind Dukes of Aaqa and the Queen of Chaos.
 At the time the artifact was in one piece, and was known as The Rod of Law.
 In the story, the Rod of Law was used in the Battle of Pesh to imprison the Queen's greatest general, a character known as Miska the Wolf-Spider, Prince of Demons.
 The rod was broken into seven fragments during this conflict, and the seven individual pieces were scattered across the world.

 Game designer Ken Rolston has called the Rod "the greatest story".
 Fellow game designer Hal Barwood said the concept of a rod of many parts forms the basis for a process of "corporealizing and then atomizing" a game's story, where a single item is broken into pieces and the players are tasked with finding and assembling the parts.

 The Rod of Seven Parts is one of the few artifacts to be given a detailed history and guide for any campaign world.
 An earlier adventure featuring the Rod appeared in an RPGA tournament adventure called "The 'Dwarven' Quest for the Rod of Seven Parts" by Frank Mentzer in 1982.
 The Rod of Seven Parts was also a featured item in a fantasy novel by Douglas Niles, titled The Rod of Seven Parts.
 The story deals with the return of the Rod and the forces of Chaos trying to keep it apart.
 This makes the Rod the only major Dungeons & Dragons magical artifact to be featured in its own stand alone product and a novel.

+Publication history

+Strategic Simulations held a license for The Rod of Seven Parts adventure and planned to release a game in 1997.
+This game was never published.